 An open, flat, grassy area free of obstacles with concentric 4, 8, and 15 yard (3.7, 7.3, and 13.7 meter) diameter circles.
 (Please note: For field layout, the graphic above depics 2, 4, and 7.5 yard (1.8, 3.7, and 6.9 meter) radiuses.

 To view a video of how to set up a complete Skyhoundz Court (Bullseye, Distance/Accuracy, and Spot Landing), go here.

 Scoring zones and field dimensions are depicted in the graphic above (click to enlarge).
 Teams may use two discs to complete throws in any direction.
 The thrower and the canine must be within the throwing circle before time commences.
 Thereafter, the thrower and canine may move freely about the field to catch and/or retrieve discs.
 All throws must be made from within the throwing circle.
 Scoring is as depicted in the graphic.

-If there is a tie for first, second, or third place, the tie will be broken by the following criteria, as necessary: 1) The team with the fewest total throws, 2) A Face-off round with each team receiving one Bullseye throw.
-The dog making the higher scoring catch will be declared the victor.
-If the teams are still tied after each has made one throw, Face-off continues until one dog makes a higher scoring catch than the other.
+If there is a tie for first, second, or third place, the tie will be broken by the following criteria, as necessary: 1) The team with the fewest total throws, 2) A Face-off round with each team receiving 30 seconds in which to score as many points as they can.
+The dog scoring the most points will be declared the victor.
+If the teams are still tied after the 30 second playoff, the playoff will continue until one team outscores the other.
 Officials will permit the competitors to rest their dogs as necessary.